 After our lunch at the same restaurant, we left for Gandikota at about 2 pm.
 This time the auto guy charged us only Rs.5/- per head to Kolimigundla.
 From there we took another auto to Jammalamudugu (Rs.27/- per head- which is the same as bus rates) and then another to Gandikota (Rs.20/- per head).
 We reached there at 4:30 pm.

-We had already called and booked with Haritha Resort at Gandikota (call at+91-9440353009) a month in advance as we anticipated it to be booked by the time we reach.
+We had already called and booked with Haritha Resort at Gandikota (contacts given in beginning of post) a month in advance as we anticipated it to be booked by the time we reach.
 It was true, it was infact housefull on the weekend.
 Thankfully we had our rooms.
 We had some tea, freshened up, and headed straight to the fort before the sun went down.
 It was almost sunset when we reached the fort campus.
 The Fort is about 1 km from the resort, walking more than once may seem taxing.
 While we got lost wandering in the Madhavaraya temple, which was refreshingly empty and free of boisterous and loud crowds of people who act so uncivilised.
 We sat down in the corridors of the temple to revel in the quiet and calm.

 Suddenly then the memory of the beautiful river Gorge struck us and we almost sprinted towards it immediately.
 The breathtaking and most sorted after view was waiting for us.